 There’s a reason you’re looking for a website upgrade, but you may not have narrowed down the specifics of what exactly you want to see changed.
 Because you’re so invested, this can be a tough question to ask yourself.
 Consider asking a colleague or even a client to give their honest feedback about your current website.
 There may be some existing copy that is working for you that you’ll want to keep.
 Sometimes, all you need for big results is a quick cleanup, not a total transformation.
 This is something you’ll want to be clear about before you start making changes, whether its you who is writing the copy or a professional.

 If you are working with a copywriter, this will be an especially important question to ask yourself before beginning your conversations with him or her.
-Its important your copywriter understands exactly what you want your copy to convey.
+It’s important that your copywriter understands exactly what you want your copy to convey.
 If your business is moving in a different direction, you want a different tone of voice or you’re offering new services to clients, you need to make this clear to the person writing your copy or you could risk some major miscommunication.